Phrasing/targay-monitor/README.md

-# targay-monitor
+### Product monitor for target.com

-good vibes only
+made with vibes only